mbierman/firewalla-tailscale-docker/README.md

 * **[VPN Server](https://help.firewalla.com/hc/en-us/articles/115004274633-Firewalla-VPN-Server):** allows you to access devices on your Firewalla-network when you are away.
 * **[VPN Client](https://help.firewalla.com/hc/en-us/articles/360023379953-VPN-Client):** allows your Firealla to connect to another VPN server so your devices don't have to.
 Want to run your Apple TV through a VPN? just assign it to the VPN client.

 So _why tailscale_?
 Firealla VPN Server requires a public IP.
-Many ISPs are no longer giving public IPs (at least not IPv4 IPs).
+Many ISPs are no longer giving public IPs or charge for them.
 Without that it is difficult to set up a VPN.
 Tailscale allows you to connect home even if you don't have a public IP.
 Tailscale [free tier]([url](https://tailscale.com/pricing)) with some limits.

 Problem solved!